buzzkillb/tirade/README.md

 # Tirade: Solana Quant Trading Bot Suite

 ## Overview
 Tirade is a complete, production-ready Rust-based trading bot system for Solana, designed for automated quant trading with real-time execution capabilities.
-It consists of four main components:
+It consists of five main components:

 - **solana-trading-bot**: Handles wallet management, balance checking, and actual transaction execution via Jupiter swaps.
 - **price-feed**: Fetches real-time price data from Pyth and Jupiter APIs and stores it in a local database.
 - **database-service**: REST API service with SQLite backend for storing and querying price data, technical indicators, trading signals, positions, and performance metrics.
 - **trading-logic**: Runs the trading strategy, analyzes price history and indicators, generates signals, and executes trades with full persistence across restarts.
+- **dashboard**: Real-time web dashboard for monitoring trading performance, system status, and market data.

 ## Features
 - **Complete Trading Pipeline**: From price feeds to actual trade execution